alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% slide suspicious-minds 32 %}

-with some examples of honesty so I talked about Airbnb earlier but people in your hosts invite strangers into their home and one of the things you probably say to them on the forum is you were given a tick boxes I am NOT an ax-murderer
+I talked about Airbnb earlier.
+People -- your hosts -- invite strangers into their home, and one of the things you'd like to ask them on the form is a tickbox "I am not an axe murderer."
-I do not steal other people's things and that's fine but anybody can check box on the internet so one of the things they do to do identity verification of this stuff to do verification of your honesty is they ask you for some ID you upload your government ID they run that against various databases say are you wanted by the FBI Interpol are you a known terrorist because if not maybe people don't want you in their home so if I actually did that's an example assistant actively verifies honesty that doesn't just trust the P doesn't just trust on blind faith that people are going to do do what they say they will
+"I don't steal other people's things."

+But anybody can tick a box on the Internet, so one of the things they do to verify your honesty is ask you for some ID.
+You upload your government ID, they run that against various databases -- are you wanted by the FBI or Interpol, are you a known terrorist? -- because if so, maybe people don't want you in their home.

+So that's an example of a system that actively verifies honesty, and doesn't just assume on blind faith that people are completely truthful.

 {% slide suspicious-minds 33 %}

-another thing
-you can think about is incentivizing transparency I'm sure a lot of us have managers who tell us that they would love us to be transparent and tell them when they're doing something wrong and tell them about their mistakes and that's a really nice thing to hear but often it's difficult to put that into practice because if you want to make a complaint about it maybe someone at work and that person is the person who also controls your salary and benefits and job prosper and career prospects maybe you're going to feel uncomfortable telling them hey actually you did this thing that's screwed up because you're worried about the retribution for you so it's already was saying we want transparency we have to actually do think about how we're going to do it and one way to do is change the carrot and stick so this is an example I said earlier that I break things this is an example of the API at work just before I left for the conference I heard I'd done a production deploy about ten minutes before getting on a train which is always the best time to do production deploy and you'll see it's this is not supposed to have here I'd made it but I'd made a bug in what I deployed and what I could have done would be to run out the door and Satan I don't know I don't know I didn't touch it it must have just broken and I think pretty quickly somebody would have figured out they'd have looked at the logs and said Alex as a production deployed from here and then
-30 seconds later it went down we think those things are connected my coworkers are smart but instead and I could have done that and instead and I we've had done that I would have got in trouble but instead I fest up I said I sort of broke this thing accidentally let's roll it back and then that was the opportunity for us to have an a discussion about well why did this happen why did it break had we how do we stop Alex furring up next time because let's be honest it's mostly me and that was a benefit to me right and it was a benefit for both the team to make how their Enco morosely and its benefits for me because I feel like my co-workers trust me and that I know I'm not going to make the same mistake again so there's a benefit to me being transparent and there's a penalty for me not being transparent which is often the wages of the inverse of what the what the default system would be right if we weren't thinking about it I'd say I've broken the API and said Alex then and they'd say Alex you idiot fix it again so by changing the incentives of transparency if I'm making but you need to think about that if you want to promote transparency
+Another thing you can think about is incentivizing transparency.

+I'm sure we all have managers who tell us they'd love us to be transparent, to tell them when they're doing something wrong and tell them about their mistakes.
+That's a really nice thing to hear, but it's often difficult to put into practice.
+If you want to make a complaint at work, and the person at fault is the person who also controls your salary and benefits and career progression, maybe you'll feel uncomfortable telling them how they screwed up.
+You're worried about possible retribution.

+It's one thing saying we want transparency; but to actually do it we have to change the carrot and the stick.

+This is an example -- I said earlier that I break things.
+This is a screenshot of our API at work, just before I left for the conference.
+(I did a production deploy ten minutes before getting on a train, which is always the best time to do production deploys.)
+It's not supposed to look like this.
+Oops.

+There was a bug in what I deployed.
+I could have run out the door and said "I don't know, didn't touch it, it must have just broken" -- and pretty quickly somebody would have figured it out.
+They'd look at the logs, see my prod deploy, and 30 seconds later it all goes down, and I'd have been in trouble.

+But instead, I fessed up -- I said "I broke it", let's roll it back, and that was an opportunity for us to have an a discussion about why it broke.
+How do we stop it breaking next them?
+There's a benefit for both the team -- to make the API more stable -- and there's benefits for me -- because I feel like my coworkers trust me and I know I'm not going to make the same mistake again.

+So there's a benefit to me being transparent, and there's a penalty for not being transparent.
+That's the inverse of the common default.

+We changed the incentives of transparency.

 {% slide suspicious-minds 34 %}

- let's talk next
+Next, let's talk about reliability.
-about reliability

 {% slide suspicious-minds 35 %}

- so going going back to
+Going going back to another of the examples from earlier.

-one of the examples from earlier you perhaps wouldn't trust riding in a stranger's car but if you had lots of people who told you know this person is really good at letting strangers ride in that car you might be more inclined to do so and that's what system rating systems do and we're almost drowning the rating systems these days so this is an example this is screenshot from uber I came over this morning but also Amazon
+Perhaps you wouldn't feel safe riding in a stranger's car, but what if you had lots of people who told you "this person is really good at letting strangers ride in that car"?
-TripAdvisor Yelp Google Maps there are lots of ways that we crowdsource ratings and that says that's some measure of reliability we can decide well other people trusted this person that was okay before we decide to commit
+You might be more inclined to do so, and that's what rating systems do.
+This is a screenshot from Uber when I came over this morning -- but also Amazon, TripAdvisor, Yelp, Google Maps -- there are lots of ways we crowdsource ratings.

+And those are a measure of reliability.
+Other people trusted this person, and it worked out okay for them -- that's useful information before we decide to commit.

 {% slide suspicious-minds 36 %}

+But what if we're the person who's being rated?
+How do we increase our reliability?
-but how do we actually if we are the person who's being righted how do we drive up that reliability how do we write you two down so this is great if you're already reliable how do you get there and I think actually this is something we as software developers are pretty good at because we are used to working with unreliable systems they're called computers and we've built you know all these different ways to to improve the reliability of our software to improve the reliability of the computers we build things like testing and code review and documentation you all right documentation right and other such things we've got a huge number systems for improving the quality of the code we write something you will notice about these though is that none of these come from me in from me these are all external systems right there's a
+A rating is great if you're already reliable, but how do you get there?

+As software developers, we're pretty good at this, because we're used to working with unreliable systems -- they're called "computers".

+We build all these different ways to improve the reliability of our software, to improve the reliability of the things we build.
+Tools like testing and code review and documentation (you all write documentation, right?) and other such things.

+We've got a huge number systems for improving the quality of the code we write -- and something you'll notice about these is that none of these come from me.
+These are all external systems.

-Travis server that runs and checks micro
+There's a Travis server that runs and checks my pull requests pass tests before I merge them.
-Biff checks moto passes test before I check your den we require pull request through the github user interface the
+We enforce code reviews through the GitHub UI.
-Scarlett compiler will not let me write something doesn't fit the type system which is why python is inherently a better language but don't tell them I said that we have all these external tools we have all these external systems that help that help us improve our reliability and we can do the same for the promises we make outside the outside the text editor
+The Scala compiler won't let me write something that doesn't fit the type system.

+We have all these external tools/systems that help us improve our reliability, and we can do the same for the promises we make outside the text editor.